qubitdot/titanpulse-fan125/README.md

     8.34,   // 3750
     8.20,   // 4000

-A ordem não precisa ser crescente.
+The order does not need to be ascending.

-Se 4000 RPM exigir uma frequência menor que 3750 RPM, isso é aceitável.
-O painel é tratado como uma caixa-preta e a tabela reproduz seu comportamento observado.
+If 4000 RPM requires a lower frequency than 3750 RPM, that is acceptable.
+The dashboard is treated as a black box, and the table reproduces its observed behavior.

-## Compilação
+## Compilation

-O projeto foi desenvolvido para Arduino Nano baseado no ATmega328P.
+The project was developed for an Arduino Nano based on the ATmega328P.

-No Arduino IDE:
+In the Arduino IDE:

     Board:
     Arduino Nano